upstash/search-js/examples/search-docs/README.md

 ## How it Works
 - Search: Uses Upstash Search UI to query multiple indexes in parallel, sorts and groups results, and displays them with section headers.
-- Recent Updates: Upstash Qstash fetches all documents from multiple indexes in batches, filters for those crawled in the last 24 hours.
+- Recent Updates: Upstash Qstash fetches all documents from multiple indexes in batches, filters for those crawled in the last week.

 ## Set the Crawler